-"You haven't told Alice?" he asked.
+'You haven't told Alice?' he asked.

-"My dear good man," said Mr. Bethany, "of course we haven't.
+'My dear good man,' said Mr Bethany, 'of course we haven't.
 You shall tell her yourself on Monday.
 What an incredible tradition it will be!
 But you mustn't worry; you mustn't even think.
 And no more of these jaunts, eh?
 That Ferguson business-that was too bad.
 What are we going to do with the fellow now we have created him?
-He will come home to roost-mark my words; and as likely as not down the Vicarage chimney.
-I wouldn't have believed it of you, my dear fellow!"
-He beamed, but looked, none the less, very lean, and fagged, and depressed.
+He will come home to roost-mark my words.
+And as likely as not down the Vicarage chimney.
+I wouldn't have believed it of you, my dear fellow.'
+He beamed, but looked, none the less, very lean and fagged and depressed.

-"How did the wedding go off?"
+'How did the wedding go off?'
 Lawford managed to think of inquiring.

-"Oh, A1," said Mr. Bethany.
-"I've just been describing it to Alice-the bride, her bridegroom, mother, aunts, cake, presents, finery, blushes, tears, and everything that was hers.
-We've been in fits, haven't we, Mrs. Lawford?
+'Oh, A1,' said Mr Bethany.
+'I've just been describing it to Alice-the bride, her bridegroom, mother, aunts, cake, presents, finery, blushes, tears, and everything that was hers.
+We've been in fits, haven't we, Mrs

+Lawford?
 And Alice says I'm a Worth in a clerical collar-didn't she?
 And that it's only Art that has kept me out of an apron.
 Now look here; quiet, quiet, quiet; no excitement, no pranks.
 What is there to worry about, pray?
 And now Little Dorrit's down with influenza too.
 And Craik and I will have double work to do.
-Well, well; goodbye, my dear.
+Well, well; good-bye, my dear.
 God bless you, Lawford.
 I can't tell you how relieved, how unspeakably relieved I am to find you so much-so much better.
-Feed him up, my dear, a la Esquimaux; blubber and weevils!
-And there goes the bell!
+Feed him up, my other dear; body and mind and soul and spirit.
+And there goes the bell.
 I must have a biscuit.
-I've swallowed nothing but a Cupid in plaister of Paris since breakfast.
-Good-night; we shall miss you both-both."
+I've swallowed nothing but a Cupid in plaster of Paris since breakfast.
+Goodnight; we shall miss you both-both.'

-But when Sheila returned her husband was sunk again into a quiet sleep, from which not even the many questions she desired to put to him seemed weighty enough to warrant his disturbance.
+But when Sheila returned, her husband was sunk again into a quiet sleep, from which not even the many questions she fretted to put to him seemed weighty enough to warrant his disturbance.